dentearl/stem/README.md

 ## Description
 " stem() from the R project, now on the command line. "

-stem is a C program for creating stem and leaf plots on the command line (see wikipedia:Stemplot).
+stem is a C program for creating [stem and leaf plots](http://en.wikipedia.org/wiki/Stemplot) on the command line.
 It is a complete port of the R stem() function from the R project and as such is offered here under GPL 2.